 - Using a combination of techniques for positioning and comfort measures increases the chances that the woman experiencing labor will get some relief from her back pain.
-Taking a comprehensive childbirth class prior to labor and/or having professional labor support by a doula can also be beneficial.
+Taking a comprehensive childbirth class prior to labor and/or having professional labor support by a midwife or doula can also be beneficial.

 Can it cause complications for me or my baby?